-Schools selected for full GSGI review are noted with next to their names. (pending) means that the school is on our list to review.
+Schools with a full GSGI review are noted with next to their names. (pending) means that the school is on our list to review.

-By full GSGI review, we mean the school write-ups that are completely selected, researched, visited and written by our own editors.
-Our final write-ups take the good with the bad, warts and all, but we look for a preponderance of good before we drill down for indepth details descend on the school for an exhaustive visit.
+By full GSGI review, we mean school write-ups that are completely selected, researched, visited and written by our own editors.
+Our final reviews take the good with the bad, warts and all, but we look for a preponderance of good before we drill down for in-depth details and descend on the school for an exhaustive visit.
 We are aware of the other schools on this page and we continually add or remove schools, as deemed appropriate.

 Click here to read our full review of Carlucci International American School of Lisbon.

 Now on a brand new campus in Cascais.
-Two classes per year group from nursery onwards with a maximum of 20 per class.
+Two classes per year group, from nursery onwards, with a maximum of 20 per class.
 British nationals in the majority, closely followed by Portuguese with a smattering of others from all over the globe.
 Leavers tend to continue their education at St Julian’s although some British children go back to the UK.

 Click here to read our full review of the International Preparatory School.

-PYP/ MYP/ IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 900 pupils
+PYP/ MYP/ IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 750 students

 Click here to read our full review of St. Dominic's International School Lisbon.

 Adapted National Curriculum for England/ IGCSE/ IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 1,100 students

 Founded in 1932 and still hugely popular with British expats.
 Colonial in appearance and offering an alternative to sending children back to board in the UK.
 Dually accredited by the Council of International Schools (CIS) and by the New England Association of Schools and Colleges (NEASC).
 Small Portuguese section up to age 15.
 Serious academics with average International Baccalaureate Diploma scores in the mid-thirties.